zmtcreative/gm-alert-callouts/README.md

 > format (*e.g., `<svg>...svg-definiton...</svg>`*), but can be any string that a browser or
 > application can render (*e.g., a Unicode glyph or an HTML entity code*).

+Throughout this document and the code itself, the terms `alert(s)` and `callout(s)` are used interchangeably.
+GitHub refers to these as `Alerts` while Obsidian refers to them as `Callouts` -- for the purposes of this extension they mean the same thing.

 ## State of the Project

 This ZMT-Creative project is a hard fork of: